 Here are a few instances that prove that a customer is not always right:

 One such case that explains this best is the healthcare unit.
 Although doctors have a legitimate degree, patients often end up self-diagnosing themselves.
 Due to a fundamental lack of having a fir knowledge about the human body and disease, they make unnecessary suggestions to the doctors.

-A University of California, Davis study shows that, as a result, focusing on patient “satisfaction” leads to higher health costs and mortality rates compared to placing the emphasis on patient health.
+In fact, focusing on patient “satisfaction” leads to higher health costs and mortality rates compared to placing the emphasis on patient health.
 You must note that in just an example, where it is the question of someone’s life and death, pure diligence should be portrayed.

 Remember not all customers deserve all your attention and efforts.
 In spite of what the old adage says, always do what is healthy for your company and what is right.
 In the world of customer stickiness, there could be good customers but then there is everybody else too.

 When it comes down to choose between supporting your employee or rather an angry customer, pick your staff first.
 Let your customers know that while you value them enough not to lose them, your employees too are equally precious to you.

 There could be rough times when your employee could have inadvertently done a mistake.
 In such a scenario, it is not the wisest to declare the customer as right.
 Support your staff while you provide them the right training.